yusuzech/r-web-scraping-cheat-sheet/README.md

 Sometimes you may get confused about all the functions and classes you have.
 You can review this image at the moment.
 ![](resources/functions_and_classes.png)

+\*\* Please notice that: somtimes response could be JSON or other formats instead of HTML.
+In those cases you need other functions to parse the content(e.g. jsonlite::fromJSON() to parse a JSON string to a list).

 ## 1.2. <a name="rvest2">Making Simple Requests</a>